Miss Grand Nicaragua 2021

-In the 2021 international tournament, however, Epifanía Solís was ranked among the top ten in the Best in Swimsuit category, one of the pageant's sub-contests.
+In the 2021 international tournament, Epifanía Solís was ranked among the top ten in the Best in Swimsuit category, one of the pageant's sub-contests.

 Competition

 In the grand final competition held on August 8, the results of all preliminary activities determined the 5 semifinalists.
-The top 5 then delivered a speech related to the pageant campaign, Stop wars and violence.
-After which Miss Grand Nicaragua 2021, Miss Grand Nicaragua 2022, and her three runners-up were announced.

 The following list is the panel of judges for the grand final competition of the Miss Grand Nicaragua 2021 pageant.